Special Educational Needs and Disabilities (SEND) at Westbourne Primary School

 We ensure that the parents are:

-All concerns will be discussed with the school’s SENDCo – Miss Aves.
+All concerns will be discussed with the school’s SENDCo – Mrs Aves.

 So that parents are aware of the support available from our school, and through services within Sutton, we provide additional information in our SEND Information Report and SEND Policy (please see our website for links to these documents).